diodechain/diode-docs/content/docs/FAQ/is-it-safe-to-use-ssh-via-diode-on-the-public-internet.md

 ---
 _schema: default
-title: Is It Safe To Use SSH Via Diode On The Public Internet?
+title: Is it safe to use SSH via Diode on the public Internet?
-nav_title: Use SSH Via Diode On The Public Internet?
+nav_title: Use SSH via Diode on the public Internet?
 nav_section: FAQ
 weight: 20014
 draft: false